 Would it help your business if customers were leaving more product reviews and you saw an increase in feedback left on Amazon?

-If the answer’s yes and you’re processing over 100 orders per month, then I’m looking for just 3 beta testers to trail this for a month and I’d like you to be one of them.
+If the answer’s yes and you’re processing over 100 orders per month, then I’m looking for just 3 beta testers to trial this for a month and I’d like you to be one of them.

 If this is something you’d like to be involved in, then contact me via the contact form here, including a link to your Amazon store/feedback page and a little more about you & your business.